boogie-org/symbooglix/README.md

 $ git submodule update
 ```

-## Monodevelop or Visual Studio
+## Building in Monodevelop or Visual Studio

-You can load the ``symbooglix/symbooglix.sln`` file into Visual Studio or Monodevelop and build from there.
+You can load the ``src/Symbooglix.sln`` file into Visual Studio or Monodevelop and build from there.

 We depend on several NuGet packages.
 Hopefully NuGet will automatically "restore" the packages we depend
 on but if not you may need to "restore them manually" before building.

-## Linux/OSX command line
+## Building on the command line (Linux/OSX)

 We depend on several NuGet packages.
 To get these run